Modified release tablets

 Keep it where young children cannot reach it.

-Imdur 60mg are yellow, oval, tablets, scored on both sides, marked A/ID.
+IMDUR DURULES 60mg modified release tablets are yellow, oval tablets, scored on both

-Imdur 120mg are whitish, oval tablets marked A/IF.
+IMDUR DURULES 120mg modified release tablets are whitish, oval tablets marked A/IF.

 Isosorbide mononitrate 60mg or 120mg as the active ingredient;